smartfog/fogflow/doc/en/source/performanceNew.rst

 Performance Comparison between Fogflow and Scorpio Broker
 --------------------------------------------------------------

-To compare response time of Fogflow upsert API with Scorpio Broker upsert API, we have created 36500 entities by using different no of thread 10, 50,100, 200, 400,500.
-The following graph repersent response time on Y-axis and no of thread on X-axis.
+To compare response time of Fogflow upsert API with Scorpio Broker upsert API, we have created entities by using different no of thread 10, 50,100, 200, 400,500.
+The following graph repersent response time on Y-axis and timestamp on X-axis.

 **Fogflow Upsert API Vs. Scorpio Upsert API**